braze-inc/braze-docs/_docs/_hidden/other/sms_country_blocklist.md

 # SMS country blocklist

-In an effort to protect our customers against SMS traffic pumping, Braze currently maintains a blocklist of countries for both US Embargoed countries, as well as for countries known to be high risk for traffic pumping.
+In an effort to protect our customers against SMS traffic pumping, Braze currently maintains a blocklist of countries for both US-embargoed countries, as well as for countries known to be high risk for traffic pumping.
 By default, Braze will not send SMS to these countries:

 - “AF” # Afghanistan
 - “AO” # Angola